 Detoxification in a controlled, supervised environment minimizes the physical harm caused by suddenly cutting your body off from those substances and may prevent life-threatening complications.

-The detox process at Cornerstone involves round the clock medical support and nursing supervision.
+The detox process at Cornerstone involves round-the-clock medical support and nursing supervision.
 Our trained addiction detox team is available to help anyone suffering from an alcohol or drug dependency.
 Our addiction specialists provide comfort and care, gently guiding patients through the personal process of detox.

 We are accepted by most insurance companies and offer a healing and peaceful setting with 24/7 care.
-For many clients, a detox is just the beginning; Cornerstone also provides treatment after detox with residential treatment as one option.
-Detox can be difficult if not impossible — and even dangerous — when dealt with alone or without experienced medical professional supervision.
+For many clients, detox is just the beginning; Cornerstone also provides treatment after detox with residential treatment as one option.
+Detox can be difficult if not impossible and even dangerous when dealt with alone or without experienced medical professional supervision.
 Our experience has shown us that the provision of medical detox alongside compassionate and emotional support can be the foundation of a life free of drugs and alcohol.

-A medical detox may include medication to alleviate withdrawal symptoms.
+Medical detox may include medication to alleviate withdrawal symptoms.
 The initial stages of detox can be dangerous, and this is when medical care and support are so important for your or the addict’s safety.
 Our initial evaluation will determine which medications may be needed.

 Detox alone is rarely enough to gain permanent sobriety, and additional therapy is required to discover and address the underlying causes of addiction.

 In recent years at Cornerstone, we have seen an increase in prescription opiate use.
-Like heroin, this addiction is best treated under the supervision of a medical detox.
+Like heroin, this addiction is best treated under the supervision of medical detox.
 The withdrawal symptoms associated with opiates are very unpleasant and even dangerous.
 We can lessen the symptoms as they occur, and we will often use a substitute medication such as methadone or Suboxone.

 Stimulants such as cocaine and methamphetamines when stopped can cause extreme mood imbalance alongside exhaustion and general low moods, so a supervised medical detox is extremely important.